 Based on these findings, the researchers concluded that irradiation of filtered 222 nm UV-C is safe and has a bactericidal effect on the human skin.
 Note that a previous joint study between Kobe University and Ushio Inc. showed that repeated irradiation of filtered 222 nm UV-C light did not cause skin cancer or cataract to hairless mice (a type of mice with extra sensitive skin).
 Our press release about this research study can be accessed here.

 It is important to use filtered 222 nm UV-C light in occupied spaces.
 Unfiltered 222 nm UV-C lamps will emit radiation in the 230 nm (UV-C) to 320 nm (UV-B) range.
 Irradiation without blocking these higher wavelengths of light has been reported to cause erythema at 50 mJ/cm2 and damage to the cellular DNA at 63 mJ/cm2 or more.

-Ushio’s Care222 device features a patented short band-pass filter that is based on groundbreaking research and technology developed by Columbia University and filters out the longer UV wavelengths emitted by the lamp.
+Ushio’s Care222 device features a patented short band-pass filter that prevents harmful, longer UV wavelengths beyond 230 nm from being emitted by the lamp.

 For more information about the properties of 222 nm UV light and Care222 excimer lamps, please visit https://www.ushio.eu/care222-uv-disinfection/.